-Visit our website for information on how to get care you need during a declared disaster:

-www.mnscha.org > Programs > Medicare Programs > SeniorCare Complete > Getting Care During a Disaster.
+Visit our website for information on how to get care you need during a declared disaster: www.mnscha.org > Programs > Medicare Programs > AbilityCare > Getting Care During a Disaster.

-During a declared disaster, if you cannot use a network provider, we will allow you to get care from out-of-network providers at no cost to you.
+During a declared disaster, if you can't use a network provider, you can get care from out-of-network providers at no cost to you.
 If you can't use a network pharmacy during a declared disaster, you can fill your prescription drugs at an out-of-network pharmacy.
 Please refer to Chapter 5 of your Member Handbook for more information.